neondatabase/website/content/docs/community/contribution-guide.md

 ![GitHub edit this page link](/docs/community/edit_this_page.png)

 Clicking the link takes you to the Markdown file in GitHub, where you can click the **Edit this page** icon to make a change.
-When you are finished editing, commit your changes to create a pull request.
+When you finish editing, commit your changes to create a pull request.

-If you want to fork the [neondatabase/website](https://github.com/neondatabase/website) repository and submit pull requests, but you're not familiar with the process, we suggest going through the [GitHub Open Source Guide](https://opensource.guide/how-to-contribute/#opening-a-pull-request).
+If you would rather fork the [neondatabase/website](https://github.com/neondatabase/website) repository and submit pull requests, but you're not familiar with the process, we suggest going through the [GitHub Open Source Guide](https://opensource.guide/how-to-contribute/#opening-a-pull-request).
 This guide describes how to fork a repository, create a branch, and submit a pull request.

 ## Markdown